Vienna on a Budget: Avoid Tourist Traps

 - Military Museum- free on first Sunday of each month

-If you are travelling to Vienna near the beginning of October it is also worth seeing if you can get tickets for the 'Lange Nacht der Museen' (Long night of the museums).
-This is a day when most of the cities museums open their doors in the evenings.
-This is not free - in 2016 tickets were 15 euros, but it is well worth it if you want to go to several different galleries.
+If you are travelling to Vienna near the beginning of October, check whether you can get tickets for the 'Lange Nacht der Museen' (Long night of the museums).
+This is a day when most of the city's museums open their doors in the evenings.
+This is not free - tickets are around 15 euros, but this is well worth it if you want to go to several different galleries.

 Free All Year Round